LizardByte/Sunshine/docs/source/about/guides/app_examples.rst

 Steam Big Picture
 ^^^^^^^^^^^^^^^^^

-..
-Note:: Steam is launched as a detached command because Steam starts with a process that self updates itself and the original process is killed.
+.. note:: Steam is launched as a detached command because Steam starts with a process that self updates itself and the original process is killed.
 Since the original process ends it will not work as a regular command.

 +----------------------+------------------------------------------+----------------------------------+-----------------------------------+